jupyter-server/enterprise_gateway/docs/source/contributors/system-architecture.md

 indicator used to interpret the key.
 These eight pieces of information are conveyed to the kernel via a json file, known as the connection file.

-In today's Jupyter Kernel Gateway implementation, the IP address must be a local IP address meaning that the kernel cannot be remote from the kernel gateway.
-The enforcement of this restriction is down in the `jupyter_client` module - two levels below JKG.
+Within the base framework, the IP address must be a local IP address meaning that the kernel cannot be remote from the library launching the kernel.
+The enforcement of this restriction is down in the `jupyter_client` module - two levels below Enterprise Gateway.

 This component is the core communication mechanism between the Notebook and the kernel.
-All aspects, including life-cycle management, can occur via this component.
+All aspects, including lifecycle management, can occur via this component.
 The kernel process (below) comes into play only when port-based communication becomes unreliable or additional information is required.

 ### Kernel Process